-- Peer reviewed in a process involving experts in modeling and biology/forestry/ecology - Used only in scenarios relevant to the scope for which the model was developed and evaluated - Parameterized for the specific conditions of the project
+- Peer reviewed in a process involving experts in modeling and biology/forestry/ecology; - Used only in scenarios relevant to the scope for which the model was developed and evaluated; and - Parameterized for the specific conditions of the project.

-The output of the models must include either projected total aboveground and below ground carbon per acre, volume in live aboveground tree biomass, or another appropriate unit by strata in the baseline.
+The output of the models must include either projected total aboveground and below ground carbon per hectare, volume in live aboveground tree biomass, or another appropriate unit by strata in the baseline.
 Where model projections are output in five- or ten-year increments, the numbers shall be annualized to give a stock change number for each year.
+The same model must be used in baseline and project scenario stocking projections.